Girish-Krishnan/ECE-SIPP-Python-ML/0_Foundations/README.md

 Write a DataFrame to a CSV file and read it back.

-### 11. CIFAR-10 image exploration
+### 11. DataFrame merging and grouping
-`python 11_cifar10_visualization.py`
+`python 11_pandas_merge_groupby.py`

-Download the CIFAR-10 dataset and display a few sample images.
+Load the Titanic dataset from an online CSV, merge with a lookup table and compute grouped statistics.

 Feel free to modify these examples or use them as a starting point for your own experiments!